College of Liberal Arts & Social Sciences > Student Resources > Graduate Student Support > FAQ

 For assistance with research, contact the reference desk in the library.

-Yes.
-Graduate students can request that academic credit earned at another institution be transferred to DePaul University to fulfill graduate degree requirements.
-A maximum of three courses, or the equivalent of one quarter of total credits required for the degree, may be requested for transfer.
+Yes, you can request academic credit earned at another institution be transferred to DePaul University to fulfill graduate degree requirements, provided the credits were not used toward the requirements of another degree.
+A maximum of three courses may be requested for transfer.

-To transfer academic credit, you must submit one Transfer Credit Approval form for each course requested for transfer to the respective program director.
+To transfer academic credit, you must submit one Transfer Credit Approval form for each course requested for transfer, to your graduate program director.
 Your program director may also require a syllabus and/or transcript.
-If the program director approves the transfer credit, then the Transfer Credit Approval form with their signature must be scanned and emailed to LAS Graduate Student Services at lasgraduateoffice@depaul.edu.
-The graduate director must identify a DePaul equivalent course—the course that the transfer credit will be articulated as at DePaul—for each accepted transfer course.
+If the program director approves the transfer credit, please forward the Transfer Credit Approval form with their signature to LASgraduateOffice@depaul.edu.
+The program director must identify a DePaul equivalent course—the course that the transfer credit will be articulated as at DePaul—for each accepted transfer course, at the bottom of the form.

-An official transcript also must be sent directly to the Office of Graduate Admission from the previous institution.
-Electronic transcripts should be sent to the Office of Graduate Admission at graddepaul@depaul.edu.
-Paper transcripts must be sealed and mailed to the following address:
+An official transcript (with grades posted for the courses to be transferred) must also be sent directly to the Office of LAS Graduate Admission from the previous institution.
+Electronic transcripts should be sent to the Office of Graduate Admission at LASgrad@depaul.edu.
+If these were already submitted (with grades posted) during the application process, they do not need to be resubmitted.

-With approval of the graduate director, students in the following programs are eligible to change their program of study (within that department) without having to formally apply through the Office of Admission:
+With approval of the graduate director, students in the School of Public Service are eligible to change their program of study without having to formally apply through the Office of Admission:

 Students in any other graduate program must formally apply through the online Admissions application to be admitted into another degree program.